canonical/dns-operators/docs/explanation/security.md

  - For `postgresql-k8s`: [local restore](https://charmhub.io/postgresql/docs/h-restore-backup), [foreign backup](https://charmhub.io/postgresql/docs/h-migrate-cluster).
  - For `postgresql`: [local restore](https://charmhub.io/postgresql/docs/h-restore-backup), [foreign backup](https://charmhub.io/postgresql/docs/h-migrate-cluster).

+## Reviewers

+`dns-policy` exposes a way to create reviewers through the `create-reviewer` action.
+This will create a user and output its password in the terminal.
+Make sure to copy it to a safe location as it is the only time it will be displayed.
+If someone gains reviewer access to the policy application, they will be able to accept and deny DNS record requests.

 ## Upstream

 The DNS charms use external software to work properly.